chetanpalde/nlp_pipeline/README.md

 #How to use:
 	The NLP-Pipeline comes in dual format in which you can use these APIs through command line and also through the user interface as discussed below:
-	1. APIs: Use the following command and specify your route from the following routes
+	#1.
+Play APIs: Use the following command and specify your route from the following routes
 		Command: curl -v -X POST -H "Content-Type:application/json" -d '{"sentence":"<Your Input>"}' http://localhost:9000/<your-route>

 		#routes: